dseomn/unimnim/unimnim/data/README.md

 1. Ideally the prefix should be based on the script's [ISO 15924](https://en.wikipedia.org/wiki/ISO_15924) 4-letter code, but other options can make sense too if many scripts have similar codes.
+1. One-letter prefixes should be lower case.
+Two-letter prefixes should start with an uppercase letter.
 1. More common scripts should generally get shorter prefixes, and ancient/historic scripts should generally get longer prefixes. https://en.wikipedia.org/wiki/List_of_writing_systems#List_of_writing_systems_by_adoption